sf-wdi-18/notes/lectures/week-03/day_4_mongo/dawn/README.md

   ```

-  This is called **building** as you're playing with an object that can be saved to the database, but don't exist there yet.
+  This is called **building** as you're playing with an object that can be saved to the database, but doesn't exist there yet.

   Once you're done building you can `save` the book.